 Given the limited funds available, FNS will conduct an outcome evaluation using data provided by the awardee.
 FNS will develop and monitor indicators of progress towards objectives by examining HFMI project activities in terms of (1) the project's administrative costs, (2) the amount of incentives or discounts issued, and (3) sales of fluid milk, as described below.
-For any awardee that gives out sub-awards, the data should be reported at the sub-awardee level.
-Also, the data should be reported separately by retailer outlet (e.g., individual store/market locations).
+Data should be reported separately by retailer outlet (e.g., individual store/market locations).
 Awardees may not change the amount of the incentive or discount provided by an individual retailer outlet without FNS approval.

-Awardees are required to have a Data Use Agreement with each firm or sub-grantee that guarantees each firm will provide the following required data elements related to administrative costs:
+Awardees are required to have a Data Use Agreement with each firm that guarantees each firm will provide the following required data elements related to administrative costs: